 These also have pan racks built into the frame beneath the oven to hold products while they wait to be baked or as they cool.

-In addition to the expected time and temperature controls, these ovens include a few special features that you typically won't find on other equipment.
+In addition to the expected time and temperature controls, rack ovens include a few special features that you typically won't find on other equipment.

 - Beside the rotating racks, another feature that sets this equipment apart from its kitchen counterparts is the ability to inject steam into the cooking chamber.
 Lots of dishes can benefit from the presence of steam during the baking process, from bread to vegetables, and this oven can inject steam for several seconds, with the exact time determined by the operator.